Time Limits for Employment Tribunal claims

 If you are making a statement in support of an application to extend time you should include as much information as possible as to why you failed to submit your claim in time.
 You will also need to demonstrate that once you had the relevant facts, you acted quickly in bringing your claim.

 It is important to remember that it is hard to persuade a tribunal to allow in late claims.
 Never let a deadline pass relying on this.
-Even if a worker and employer are going through an internal grievance or disciplinary procedure, this does not generally extend the time limit by which the Claim must be made to a tribunal apart from in very limited circumstances.
+Even if a worker and employer are going through an internal grievance or disciplinary procedure, this does not extend the time limit by which the Claim must be made to a tribunal apart from in very limited circumstances.
 You should be wary of long-drawn-out procedures by your employer in case it takes you outside the time limit for making a Claim.
 If there is an ongoing internal process, you and/or your employer can ask the tribunal after you have lodged your Claim for it to be paused (“stayed”) while the internal process is completed.

 Time limits can be tricky and we recommend getting specialist advice if you are unsure about when the time limit is to bring your claim.